 2. Foot the bill for a meal

-Treating your employees to a meal is a simple way to show your appreciation.
+Treating your employees to a meal is a simple way to show appreciation.
 If you’re in the office, you can cater lunch for the office or take a trip to a local restaurant and dine in as a team altogether.
-But if you have remote workers, or want to provide even more flexibility, you can offer a one-time allowance or gift card for your employees to have a meal outside work hours.
+But if you have remote workers or want to provide even more flexibility, you can offer a one-time allowance or gift card for your employees to have a meal outside work hours.

 By letting your employees use the money you’ve given for a meal whenever they want, they can choose the time and place they wish to dine at or even use a meal delivery service.